KnapsackPro/knapsack_pro-ruby/README.md

 ##### for knapsack_pro regular mode

-knapsack_pro gem will retry requests to Knapsack Pro API multiple times every few seconds till it switchs to fallback behavior (Fallback Mode) and it will split test files across CI nodes based on popular test directory names.
+knapsack_pro gem will retry requests to Knapsack Pro API multiple times every few seconds till it switches to fallback behavior (Fallback Mode) and it will split test files across CI nodes based on popular test directory names.
 When knapsack_pro starts Fallback Mode then you will see a warning in the output.

 Note there is an unlikely scenario when some of the CI nodes may start in Fallback Mode but others don't and then it could happen that some of test files might be skipped.
 You should [read this to learn more](https://github.com/KnapsackPro/knapsack_pro-ruby/pull/124) and decide if you like to use Fallback Mode when running tests with knapsack_pro Regular Mode.